vsrinivas/fuchsia/docs/best-practices/update_channel_usage_policy.md

     *   This implies that additional clients should not by-pass the policy by reading cached channel information.

-## Channel Use within Fuchsia Platform
+## Update Channel Use within Fuchsia Platform

 Within the Fuchsia “stem,” the use of channels MUST conform to the defined policy.
 Also, the following properties MUST apply: